Diseases

 • Speed of spatial spread during an outbreak

-Rapid and easily spread from animal to animal.
+Rapid and easily spread between animals.

 • Transboundary potential of the disease

-Spread by domestic and wild animals.
+Spread by domestic and wild animals, and also by people.

 • Route of Transmission